Anatomy of The Argan Fruit & Its Socioeconomic Impact

 It provides the major source of a fair and steady income mostly for local women working in the traditional Argan oil cooperatives.

-Extracted Argan kernels size as opposed to the size of the dried Argan fruits (in the background).
+Extracted Argan kernel size as opposed to the size of the dried Argan fruits (in the background).

 Hi Nick,